-The financial statements have been prepared on a going concern basis notwithstanding that the Bank has reported loss of GEL 3,926 thousand for the year ended 31 December 2022 (2021: loss of GEL 919 thousand) and was in breach of minimum regulatory capital requirement of GEL 50,000 thousand imposed by the NBG till August 2021 (respective waiver was received from NBG till 31 December 2021).
+The financial statements have been prepared on a going concern basis notwithstanding that the Bank has reported loss of GEL 7,293 thousand for the year ended 31 December 2023 (2022: loss of GEL 3,926 thousand).
+Management foresees that over the next twelve months following the date of these financial statements, the Bank may incur losses and regulatory capital requirements may be breached if no mitigating actions are implemented.

-In 2022 and 2021 the Bank has increased the regulatory capital by receiving GEL 1,800 thousand fresh capital contribution from new shareholder Silk Holding JSC (see Note 17) and GEL 2,875 thousand subordinated debt from the shareholder (Silk Road Group Holding (Malta) Limited) (see Note 16) to comply with the minimum regulatory capital requirement of GEL 50,000 thousand.
-As at 31 December 2022, 2021 and as at the date these financial statements were authorised for issue, the Bank is in compliance with the regulatory requirements (see Note 22).
+In 2023 and 2022 the Bank has increased the regulatory capital by receiving, respectively, GEL 8,787 thousand and GEL 1,800 thousand fresh capital contribution from existing shareholders (see Note 17).
+Increase in share capital during 2023 amounted GEL 9,800, however as at 31 December 2023 GEL 1,013 was recognized as a receivable from shareholder, therefore was not considered in regulatory capital.
+Subsequent to the reporting date, GEL 1,013 was fully repaid, consequently increasing regulatory capital of the Bank (see Note 23).
+In 2022 GEL 375 thousand subordinated debt was attracted from the shareholder (Silk Road Group Holding (Malta) Limited) (see Note 16).
+As at 31 December 2023, 31 December 2022 and as at the date these financial statements were authorised for issue, the Bank is in compliance with the regulatory requirements (see Note 22).

 Maintaining the minimum regulatory capital in the foreseeable future depends on the Bank's future performance.
-Although the Bank is currently loss-making, in 2022 the Bank has attracted new shareholders and instituted several successful measures for the Bank (including digital transformation roadmap and new management) to grow internally in niche segments and to preserve additional finances and it is expected that the Bank will stabilise its operations and start generating profits within two-three years.
-In the worst-case scenario, under considerable unpredictable negative variation in the timing of cash inflows, if any potential breach of regulatory capital occurs, the shareholders have indicated their intention to continue to make available funds as are needed to the Bank to meet its regulatory capital requirements and continue operations.
+Although the Bank is currently loss-making, in 2022 the Bank has attracted new shareholders and instituted several successful measures for the Bank (including digital transformation roadmap and new management.
+The Bank launched its digital platform, complemented by a mobile application reflecting the Bank's commitment to delivering superior banking experiences) to grow internally in niche segments and to preserve additional finances and it is expected that the Bank will stabilise its operations and start generating profits within two-three years.
+However, if any potential breach of regulatory capital occurs, the shareholders have indicated their intention to continue to make available funds as are needed to the Bank to meet its regulatory capital requirements and continue operations.

 As with any company placing reliance on other group entities for financial support, the directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
+As outlined above the ongoing support from shareholders is evident through the capital injections in previous years.
+In April 2024, the Bank's Tier 1 capital increase was facilitated by the transfer of subordinated debts along with the accrued interest totalling GEL 3,465 thousand from the shareholder, Silk Road Group Holding (Malta) Limited, into the Bank's equity (Tier 1 Capital).
+Furthermore, subsequent to the reporting date the Bank issued public subordinated debt securities.

 Consequently, the directors are confident that the Bank will have sufficient funds to continue to meet its liabilities as they fall due and regulatory requirements for at least 12 months from the date of approval of the financial statements and therefore have prepared the financial statements on a going concern basis.
-Management therefore believes that there is no significant uncertainty with respect to Bank's ability to continue as a going concern.
+Management therefore believes that there is no material uncertainty with respect to Bank's ability to continue as a going concern.